LokiJS-Forge/LokiDB/docs/full-text-search.md

 }
 ```

-Via the property `$fts` the queries of the full-text search can be used in conjunction with the queries of LokiJS.
+Via the property `$fts` the queries of the full-text search can be used in conjunction with the queries of LokiDB.

 ```js
 // Finds all documents with the field age greater than 25